chandan-sain-24/Python-Practice/README.md

-# Python Practice
+# Python Practice 🚀

-This repository contains my Python practice programs.
+This repository contains my Python learning and daily practice programs.

+I am currently pursuing **BS in Data Science from IIT Madras** and using this repository to improve my programming and problem-solving skills.

-Topics covered:
+## 📘 Topics Covered
-- Variables
+- Variables and Data Types
-- Loops
+- Loops (for, while)
+- Conditional Statements
 - Functions
-- Lists & Dictionaries
+- Lists, Tuples, Dictionaries
-- Basic problem solving
+- Basic problem solving programs

+## 🎯 Goal
+To build strong fundamentals in Python and gradually move towards Data Science, Automation, and Real-world projects.

+## 👨‍🎓 About Me
-Learning as part of BS in Data Science (IIT Madras).
+- Student of BS in Data Science (IIT Madras)
+- Learning Python step by step
+- Interested in Data Science & Technology

+⭐ This repository will be updated regularly.